-*Applications for all 2017 vendors have already been sent out. and we are no longer accepting vendors for our 2017 Festival.
-Vendors are chosen by uniqueness of product, whether or not the product fits our guidelines, and space available.
-Inquiries received now will go on our 2018 waiting list.
+*Vendors are chosen by uniqueness of product, whether or not the product fits our guidelines, and space available.
+Vendors not chosen for 2017 will be added to the 2018 list for contact next Spring.
 Please leave your contact info here for our vendor waiting/mailing list.
 Thank you!*

 Frequently Asked Vendor Questions